edenBenovadia/CryptoDashboard/README.md

 ## Development server

-Run `npm i` and then `ng serve` for a dev server.
+Run `npm i` and then `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Description
 This project is a tokens dashboar you can connect to your metamask and see your assets and net worth or just put any address to see the assets